tunsedres/scoutium_case/README.md

 - mysql
 - redis queue
 - laravel horizon (for displaying queues and errors)
-- mailtrap for sending emails as fake
+- mailtrap for sending emails as fake(you can set your mailtrap credentials)
 - docker